purvathnere/FoodOrder/README.md

 ## Usage
 1. Run the `FoodOrderApp` class to launch the application
 2. Check items from the menu.
-3. Click "Calculate Total" to see the order details and total cost.
+3. Click "Calculate Total" to see the order details and total cost .